Skip to navigation Skip to content

 Farming properties - used solely by customer or partner + Read more ...

-If the property is being worked to its full capacity by the customer or partner, no notional income is assessed.
-In this situation only the actual income derived from the property is taken into account.
-A farm can still be considered to be run solely by the customer or partner if they employ someone to help them run the farm.
+If the customer or partner are working the property to its full capacity, no notional income is assessed.
+Only the actual income derived from the property is considered.
+The customer or partner can still run the farm solely if they employ someone to help them run the farm.

 If they employ someone to run the farm (for example, farm manager), then the farm is to be assessed as being run by other than a family member for notional income calculation purposes.